Meet the people behind the organization!

 Additional Teachers

-Adam Satorius, Educator and Curriculum Team Leader
+Adam Satorius, Educator

 Adam is passionate about providing meaningful music education to Cleveland city youth.
 As an educator, he strives to provide his students with the experiences, skills, and knowledge to discover a love of music-making and their own unique musical voice.
 His musical background includes a variety of instruments and styles, providing him with an open-minded perspective as a musician and educator.
 As a native of the greater Cleveland area, Adam was first exposed to the classical guitar through CCGS’s International Series.
 Adam received bachelor’s degrees in Classical Guitar Performance and Music Education from the University of Cincinnati College-Conservatory of Music, studying with Clare Callahan and Dr. Betty-Anne Gottlieb.
 He is currently the PreK-8 music educator at Anton Grdina elementary school within Cleveland Metropolitan School District.
 In addition, he works on CCGS’s curriculum team, working to build an innovative curriculum that prioritizes music-making and SEL for students in Cleveland schools.
 Adam maintains his outlet as a musician through Goya, an original music project that aims to create music that is driven by the beauty of live instruments featuring the classical guitar.

-Craig Slagh, Educator and Curriculum Team Leader
+Craig Slagh, Educator

 Craig Slagh joined CCGS in Fall 2021 as a part-time teacher.
 He began his music career in Cincinnati working with Jeremy Collins and Rodney Stuckey at the Cincinnati Conservatory of Music Prep department.
 He received his Bachelor of Music Performance in May 2021 from Oberlin Conservatory.
 At Oberlin, he studied under Stephen Aron and received numerous honors and rewards that included being a finalist in the Jim Stroud All-Ohio Guitar Competition and performing in the Dannenberg Honors Recital.
 Since graduating, Craig has taught and performed music all over the greater Cleveland area, including with The Music Settlement.
 Craig will be a full-time music teacher at Daniel E. Morgan Elementary School, part of the Cleveland Metropolitan School District, beginning in fall 2024.